 A clear and concise navigation bar helps guide a user through a site and helps them discover what they’re looking for.
 Put the nav bar in a place where it’s easy and intuitive to find.
 If you have secondary links that you don’t want to include in your main nav bar because it’s cluttered, try including them in your footer, or use dropdowns to organize and categorize your information.

-Ensure text is legible by making sure there is enough contrast between the color of the text and its background.
+Ensure the text is legible by making sure there is enough contrast between the color of the text and its background.
 If the colors are too similar it can be difficult to read.
 This contrast checker can help ensure that your site is legible for all users.
-Err on the side of caution and use a standard font that is easy to read like Ariel, Helvetica, or Calibri.
+Err on the side of caution and use a standard font that is easy to read like Arial, Helvetica, or Calibri.
 If you want to use more decorative fonts like scripts then ensure that they’re large enough to be easy to read.

 Some of our favorite Frankensites

 Some sites that appear to be Frankensites but they’re actually gems of marketing genius in disguise.
-My favorite example of this is Ling’s Cars.
+A favorite example of this is Ling’s Cars.
 While wild looking it offers a playful yet cohesive theme reminiscent of Austin Powers with entertaining graphics and a paisley background.
 If you inspect the site and look at the <head> you’ll see an image of Ling Valentine coded in an HTML comment--what fun!
 However not all sites are masquerading as marketing genius… I’ll leave you with some of our favorites: